naziranwer/blackLight/README.md

 - **Method:** GET
 - **Parameters:**
   - `country`
+   to get the country name hit the endpoint: `/all-countries` with GET method

 - **Description:** Get the leaderboard for the last week for a specific country, displaying the top 200 entries.

 ### Fetch User Rank by UserID